 A Short Biography

-Dr. Rui Kuang is Assistant Professor in Computer Science and Engineering.
-His research interests span computational biology, biomedical informatics, machine learning and health informatics.
-He specializes in machine learning algorithms and network analysis methods for understanding the molecular characteristics of phenotypes from high-throughput genomic sequences and array-based data.
-His current projects center around cancer genomics, disease phenome-genome association, and analysis of protein structures and functions.
-Dr. Kuang’s projects and collaborations have been supported by National Science Foundation, National Institutes of Health, US Department of Agriculture, and US Department of Health and Human Services.
-He is also a recipient of NSF career award.
-Dr. Kuang received his PhD from Columbia University, MS from Temple University and BS from Nankai University, all in computer science.
+Dr. Rui Kuang is an associate professor in computer science and engineering at the University of Minnesota Twin Cities.
+His research interests span computational biology, machine learning and biomedical informatics.
+His lab develops machine learning algorithms and network analysis methods for understanding the molecular characteristics of disease phenotypes from high-throughput sequencing data and microarray expression data.
+His current projects center around cancer biomarker identification, disease phenome-genome association analysis, and protein remote homology detection.
+Dr. Kuang is a recipient of NSF career award.
+He received his PhD from Columbia University in 2006, MS from Temple University in 2002 and BS from Nankai University in 1999, all in computer science.
+He worked as an IT system analyst at Procter & Gamble (China) in Guangzhou between 1999 and 2000 and an intern at NEC Lab in the summer of 2005.